Clevyio/nopass.me/README.md

 - all entries are automatically cleared (with a TTL mechanism) after the code expires
 - any wrong input results in the target's data being wiped

+### 🤯 SaaS or Self-Hosted

+NoPass.me is available both as a SaaS API (request an API key on [NoPass.me](https://nopass.me)) or a self-hosted solution using this very code.
+You can actually deploy it automatically to your own AWS account using the Github Actions in this very repo! (or read below if you are interested in the _Manual Way™_).

-### Free to Use, Modify, Distribute 🌟
+### 🌟 Free to Use, Modify, Distribute

 This code relies on a lot of other people's work, and we think that you should be able to deploy this solution on your own servers if you like.
 If using this makes you happy, then we're happy too 🥰

-### SaaS or Self-Hosted 🤯

-NoPass.me is available both as a SaaS API (request an API key on [NoPass.me](https://nopass.me)) or a self-hosted solution using this very code.
-You can actually deploy it automatically to your own AWS account using the Github Actions in this very repo! (or read below if you are interested in the _Manual Way™_).

-### Multi-Cloud (if you want it to) ☁️
+### ☁️ Multi-Cloud (if you want it to be)

 So, we like AWS a lot.
 But it should be easy to adapt for other cloud providers, or even on-premise plain old servers.
 Feel free to send us a PR and we'll add your favorite cloud provider!